 Pantoprazole is used to treat certain stomach and esophagus problems (such as acid reflux).
 It works by decreasing the amount of acid your stomach makes.
-This medication relieves symptoms such as heartburn, difficulty swallowing, and persistent cough.
+This medication relieves symptoms such as heartburn, difficulty swallowing, and cough.
 It helps heal acid damage to the stomach and esophagus, helps prevent ulcers, and may help prevent cancer of the esophagus.
 Pantoprazole belongs to a class of drugs known as proton pump inhibitors (PPIs).

 How to use Protonix

 Take this medication by mouth as directed by your doctor, usually once daily.
 The dosage and length of treatment are based on your medical condition and response to treatment.